smscommunity/sms-guide/_game/shines/pinna/episode3.md

 *Advanced*
 {% include yt.html id="ih72PfgTrlQ" %}

+*NTSC-U/PAL Difference*
+You can run straight up, compared to having to zigzag on JP
+{% include yt.html id="SXlX0maWY6M" %}

 There are some different variations you can do for the TAS Strat detailed below.
 <details markdown="block">
   <summary markdown="span">